 In a thick bottom pan, add the grated lauki and milk.
 Bring to a boil and keep stirring intermittently till the milk thickens the mixture.
 It will take anywhere between 10-12 minutes.

 Once the mixture is thick, add mava, sugar and saffron.
 Mix well and keep cooking till it comes together as a lump.
 Make sure you stir it well, else it will stick to the bottom.
-Once the mixture is almost dough like, add a tsp of ghee and cardamom nutmeg powder.
+Once the mixture is almost dough like, add a teaspoon of ghee and cardamom nutmeg powder.
 Mix well and transfer to the tray.
 Spread out using a ladle and make an even layer in the tray.

 Sprinkle some saffron, pistachios and almonds.
 Press it down and let the barfi cool.
 Once it is room temperature, make cuts using a sharp knife.
 Transfer the tray to the refrigerator and let it cool for a couple of hours.